My refund was adjusted

-The best way to communicate with the Tax Department about your return is to request electronic communications for both Bills and Related Notices and Other Notifications.
-Simply:
+- request electronic communications for both Bills and Related Notices and Other Notifications.

-- Log in to (or create) your Individual Online Services account.
+- Create (or log in to) your Individual Online Services account.

 - Select your name in the upper right-hand corner of your Account Summary homepage.